Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/deploy-react-app.md

 First thing you got to do is head over to [Netlify](https://netlify.com/) and login or if you have not created an account simply sign up.

-Once you've done that you should see all or your sites.
+Once you've done that you should see all of your sites.
 Click the "add site" button so we can start the process of adding our site:

 ![step-1](/uploads/net_r_1.png)